"We are here to support our community and to promote plant-based alternatives".

 - We are vegan!
 Plant-based products generally require much less agricultural land, need less water and cause less pollution than animal products

 - Not using Avocados.
-The over production of avocados to suit food trends has negatively impacted the surrounding biodiversity in avocado farms in some areas of the world
+The overproduction of avocados to suit food trends has negatively impacted the surrounding biodiversity in avocado farms in some areas of the world

 - By default we serve tap water, bottled water is available on request at extra charge